DimitriPalmer22/Relapse-Code-Documentation/_temp/Some Notes I Took during the Meeting.md

 	- Andre says he wants less people to have voices in what goes into the game.
 "Too many cooks in the kitchen" type shit
 ### Other Notes
 - In terms of the art style, we need to make sure the art leads & the rest of the leadership are on the same page for what looks good or bad in terms of the art style.
-	- We loved the monsters and stuff Mia made, but Franco didn't think it fit the art style.
-He wanted more support from us for that.
 - We need consistent naming conventions for the sake of organization

 ### Workflow Has Been Established